 Jacqueline is a third year medical student at Stanford University School of Medicine.
 She graduated from Georgetown University with a BS in Neurobiology and completed a post-baccalaureate clinical research fellowship at the National Institutes of Health.
 At Stanford, she has worked with the thoracic oncology team on projects examining KRAS-mutant non-small cell lung cancer and the impact of co-mutations on patient outcomes.
 Currently, she is working on evaluating health disparities in lung cancer screening with the goal of optimizing screening strategies for various populations.

-Sophia is a first year undergraduate student at Stanford University with an intended major of Biology on a Computational Biology track.
-Previously, she worked as an intern at the the University of North Carolina Lineberger Bioinformatics Core for research projects for integrated clinical data with genomics for association testing.
-Currently she is working on a project for applying various statistical methods to understand gene-environment interactions and for evaluating risk factors for second primary lung cancer.
+Sophia is an undergraduate student who is majoring in Computation Biology at Stanford University.
+Previously, she worked as an intern at the University of North Carolina Lineberger Bioinformatics Core for research projects for integrated clinical data with genomics for association testing.
+Currently, she is working on several projects for identifying gene-environment interactions and for evaluating risk factors for second primary lung cancer.

 Graduate student in Computer Science at Stanford University.

 Eric Chow, M.S.